 Selected publications (for more see matthewritger.com):

 “Reading Utopia in the Reformation of Punishment.”
-Renaissance Quarterly, forthcoming, fall 2019.
+Renaissance Quarterly, winter 2019.

 "Marvell's double negatives: Oliver Cromwell and 'An Horatian Ode,'" English Literary History, fall 2018.